esheldon/wq/README.md

 Requirements sent using -r will over-ride those in the job file.
 For a list of available requirements fields, see the Requirements sub-section.

+Note if you need to keep the outputs of your command, you should redirect them to files.

 ### Putting Jobs in the Background

 You may want to submit a large number of jobs at once.
 This is most convenient if the jobs go into the background.
-The best way to do this is using nohub and redirecting the output to a file.
+The best way to do this is using nohup and redirecting the output to a file.
+This puts stdout/stderr into a logfile

-    nohub wq sub job_file > jobfile.wqlog 2> jobfile.wqerr &
+    nohup wq sub job_file &> logfile  &

+As shown above, when using nohup, you should redirect the wq outputs to files;
-You should redirect the output becuase otherwise it will just go to a file called nohup.out in your current working directory.
-You can of course put both stderr/stdout in the same file using &> jobfile.wqlog &
+otherwise the output will just go to a file called nohup.out in your current working directory.
+Note this output is just the output of the wq script; your commands should take care of their own stdout/stdin.

 ### Getting an interactive shell on a worker node.